akka/akka/docs/src/main/paradox/scala/http/client-side/connection-level.md

 ## Opening HTTP Connections

-With the connection-level API you open a new HTTP connection to a target endpoint by materializing a `Flow` returned by the @scala[`Http().outgoingConnection(...)`]@java[`Http.get(system).outgoingConnection(...)`] method.
+With the connection-level API you open a new HTTP connection to a target endpoint by materializing a @unidoc[Flow] returned by the @scala[`Http().outgoingConnection(...)`]@java[`Http.get(system).outgoingConnection(...)`] method.
 Here is an example: